30 December 2019

 Uncover and learn about the ancient world during a dog walk through Malham Tarn.
 On this 5.5-mile National Trust archaeological walk, you’ll pass by a Roman camp, fells once full of Iron Age settlements and a 16th-century farmstead.

-Where to stay nearby: Stepping Stones Barn, sleeps 6
+Where to stay nearby: Boos Barn, sleeps 6 + 2 dogs

 The Horse Head Moor and Deepdale Walk